Dr Jeanette HenniganIntegrative psychotherapist

 Counselling, Cognitive Behaviour Therapy (CBT), Coaching or Supervision:

-- Individuals - £45 for the initial session and thereafter £90 for a 55 minute session
+- Individuals - Free initial phone consultations and thereafter £80 (online) - £95 (in person) for a 55 minute session

 The fee is payable by cash/card payment/electronic funds transfer or cheque